chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

 - Python script using module for rotating drum post-processing: ``/examples/postprocessing/small-scale-rotating-drum-postprocessing/example_small_rotating_drum.py``

 Description of the case
 -----------------------

 In this example, we illustrate the mixing inside a rotating drum by coloring the particles according to their radial position right after their full packing.
-To do so, we post-process Lethe-DEM data using `Python <https://www.python.org/>`_, `PyVista <https://docs.pyvista.org/>`_, `lethe_pyvista_tools <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_, and `ParaView <https://www.paraview.org/>`_
+To do so, we post-process Lethe-DEM data using `Python <https://www.python.org/>`_, `PyVista <https://docs.pyvista.org/>`_, `lethe_pyvista_tools <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_, and `ParaView <https://www.paraview.org/>`_.

+Additionally, we calculate the mixing index using the Nearest Neighbors Method (NNM) [`1 <https://www.researchgate.net/profile/Niels-Deen/publication/228722534_Characterizing_solids_mixing_in_DEM_simulations/links/00b495289f429c5b39000000/Characterizing-solids-mixing-in-DEM-simulations.pdf>`_] and Doucet method [`2 <https://www.sciencedirect.com/science/article/abs/pii/S0263876208002724>`_, `3 <https://doi.org/10.1016/j.cherd.2016.12.018>`_].

 The DEM files used in this example are obtained following the `Small scale rotating drum example <../../dem/rotating-drum/small-scale-rotating-drum.html>`_.